 Celebrating and showcasing creativity

-Artist Alley is where amateur and semi-professional artists showcase their work at Anime Expo.
+Creative minds and art enthusiasts are welcome to check out or participate in our Artist Alley, a venue where amateur and semi-professional artists showcase their work.
 Located in Kentia Hall, artists offer a variety of handmade creations for sale, including original artwork, prints, crafts, clothing, comics and more.
 Whether you want to find your favorite artist’s booth or just browse through the tables, Artist Alley is a great place to see the talent and creativity of anime fan community.

 If you are interested in participating in Artist Alley, please review the General Info for more details and policies.
 For terms and conditions, please review the AX 2016 Artist Alley Packet.